lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Choose a connection identifier C_R and store it for the length of the protocol.

-* Compute the transcript hash TH_2 = H( H(message_1), G_Y, C_R ) where H() is the hash function in the selected cipher suite.
+* Compute the transcript hash TH_2 = H( H(message_1), G_Y, C_R ) where H() is the EDHOC hash algorithm of the selected cipher suite.
 The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.
 Note that H(message_1) can be computed and cached already in the processing of message_1.

 * Compute MAC_2 = EDHOC-KDF( PRK_3e2m, TH_2, "MAC_2", << ID_CRED_R, CRED_R, ?
 EAD_2 >>, mac_length_2 ).
 If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then mac_length_2 is the EDHOC MAC length given by the selected cipher suite.
 If the Responder authenticates with a signature key (method equals 0 or 2), then mac_length_2 is equal to the output size of the EDHOC hash algorithm given by the selected cipher suite.
     * ID_CRED_R - identifier to facilitate the retrieval of CRED_R, see {{id_cred}}
     * CRED_R - CBOR item containing the credential of the Responder, see {{auth-cred}}
     * EAD_2 - unprotected external authorization data, see {{AD}}

 * If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then Signature_or_MAC_2 is MAC_2.
-If the Responder authenticates with a signature key (method equals 0 or 2), then Signature_or_MAC_2 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Responder, and the following parameters as input (see {{COSE}}):
+If the Responder authenticates with a signature key (method equals 0 or 2), then Signature_or_MAC_2 is the 'signature' field of a COSE_Sign1 object, computed as specified in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Responder, and the following parameters as input (see {{COSE}}):

    * protected =  << ID_CRED_R >>